Pompeo says no sight of North Korea's Kim, real risk of famine in country

 Impoverished and isolated North Korea is prone to food shortages.
 As many as 1.1 million people died during the famines of the 1990s, according to South Korean estimates.

-Officials in South Korea and the United States have said Kim may be staying at a coastal resort to avoid exposure to the new coronavirus, and have expressed skepticism about media reports he had some kind of serious illness.

-They caution, however, that Kim’s health and location are closely guarded secrets and reliable information is difficult to obtain in North Korea.

-Reporting by David Brunnstrom; additional reporting by Jonathan Landay editing by Jonathan Oatis
+Reporting by David Brunnstrom; additional reporting by Jonathan Landay; editing by Jonathan Oatis